-Urinary tract cancers can present themselves with a number of symptoms, or none at all.
-If you are concerned you may have cancer or have already received a diagnosis, you need expert knowledge and compassionate care.
-Through our team approach, Western Michigan Urological Associates provides world-class care from your initial visit and evaluation through treatment, recovery and follow-up consultations.
+In many cases, urinary tract cancers present themselves with a number of symptoms, or none at all.
+Common varieties include Prostate Cancer, Kidney Cancer, Bladder Cancer, and Testicular Cancer.
+If you or a loved has received a urologic cancer diagnosis or believes that you may, Western Michigan Urological Associates has the expert knowledge and compassionate care you need.
+We provide world-class care from the initial visit and evaluation through treatment, recovery, and follow-up consultations.

-After a complete patient assessment and diagnostic evaluation, our experienced team members work together to develop an individualized treatment plan using the most advanced techniques of traditional surgery, minimally invasive surgery, laparoscopic and da Vinci® robotic approaches, radiotherapy and chemotherapy.
-We want to ensure you receive the smoothest, most efficient and best care possible.
+The process begins with a complete patient assessment and diagnostic evaluation, followed by members of our experienced team working together to develop an individualized treatment plan using the most advanced techniques available including traditional surgery, minimally invasive surgery, laparoscopic and da Vinci® robotic approaches, radiotherapy and chemotherapy.
+We strive to ensure that your treatment goes as smoothly and efficiently as possible.

 - Being 40 years old or older